Russia offers to let Kazakhstan oil exports via Ukraine to Europe to hedge risks

 "I think this is aimed at cutting risks of oil supplies in this direction, there are no other reasons.
 Why give up the 'sweet' route?" another trading source said.

-Oil supplies via the southern spur of the Druzhba pipeline totalled 11.36 million tonnes in January-September, including 7.95 million tonnes shipped to Slovakia and Hungary, according to the Russian Energy Ministry data.
+Oil supplies via the southern spur of the Druzhba pipeline totaled 11.36 million tonnes in January-September, including 7.95 million tonnes shipped to Slovakia and Hungary, according to the Russian Energy Ministry data.

 Kazakhstan's total oil transit via Russian oil pipeline monopoly Transneft (TRNF_p.MM) - from the Baltic port of Ust Luga and the Black Sea port of Novorossiisk - stood at 12.53 million tonnes for the same period.

-Sources in Kazakh oil companies have been sceptical about switching their supplies to Druzhba from the ports, while political risks have also weighted on this option.
+Sources in Kazakh oil companies have been skeptical about switching their supplies to Druzhba from the ports, while political risks have also weighted on this option.

 "The economics (of supply) to Hungary and Slovakia is $5 per barrel worse than in Ust Luga," a source said.